The-Exiles/ExilesInstaller/docs/BUILD_GUIDE.md

 ## 🎯 Overview

-This guide covers building the Exiles Installer from source code into a distributable Windows executable.
-The installer uses PyInstaller to create a single-file executable that includes all dependencies and configuration.
+This guide covers building the Exiles Installer from source into a distributable Windows application.
+We use PyInstaller with the provided ExilesInstaller.spec to produce an onedir build (an app folder containing ExilesInstaller.exe and all dependencies).
+Optionally, you can package that folder into a Windows installer using Inno Setup (installer/ExilesInstaller.iss).

 ## 📋 Prerequisites

 ### System Requirements
 - **Operating System**: Windows 10/11 (target platform)
-- **Python**: Version 3.8 or later
+- **Python**: Version 3.11 or later
 - **Memory**: 4GB RAM minimum (for build process)
 - **Disk Space**: 500MB free space for build artifacts
 - **Internet**: Required for downloading PyInstaller and dependencies